typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 ### Load the custom HAProxy configuration template

+_If there's an existing ConductR HAProxy running within ConductR, the running ConductR HAProxy instances have to be stopped.
+This is because each ConductR HAProxy instance is responsible for managing the HAProxy instance where the ConductR HAProxy instance is running._

 Once custom configuration override is generated, it can be loaded into ConductR, e.g:

 ```lang-none